Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 1467046041.643483 Event set
 ```

-And with python 2, you'll see:
+And with Python 2, you'll see:

 ```bash
 $> python2 str_encode_thread.py